the-events-calendar/events-gutenberg/readme.md

 * Fix - Prevent render empty content on organizer block
 * Fix - Issue with wrong translation domain
-* Fix - Add `autosave` endpoint for other types like Organizers or Venuesr
+* Fix - Add `autosave` endpoint for other types like Organizers or Venues
 * Fix - Issues with the layout of blocks to avoid hide controls
 * Fix - Issue with deleting organizer block and reflecting on Classic Event Details
 * Fix - Issue with deleting location block and retaining old location data